merely-useful/r-rse/appendices/assignments.md

 ## First project: Create a package on your own

 The first assignment is to create a small, simple package.
-The *learning objective* for this project is that you would practice and reinforce the skills and knowledge you've learned during the course and to start building your confidence in package development that will help for the later assignments.
+The *learning objective* for this project is to practice and reinforce the skills and knowledge you've learned during the course and to start building your confidence in package development that will help for the later assignments.